Inkjet vs. Laser printer

 Overall, laser printers are excellent for document printing, as well as copying and scanning.
 When it comes to long-term cost of ownership, they have the Inkjet printers beat.
 For basic home use, they may not be the printer of choice, but for the home office setting or even business setting, they can be a great choice and are often the choice made.

-When making the choice between an Inkjet printer and a laser printer, the consumer needs to weight the pros and cons for both printer types.
-Ultimately, it may come down to initial up front cost and the Inkjet printer often wins that battle, but if the long-term cost of ownership is important, the laser printer should be a consideration.
+When making the decision between an Inkjet printer and a laser printer, the consumer needs to weigh the pros and cons for both printer types.
+Ultimately, it may come down to initial upfront cost and the Inkjet printer usually wins that battle, but if the long-term cost of ownership is important, the laser printer should be a consideration.

 If photo printing is a high priority, the Inkjet printer is a logical choice.
-While ink usage is not as efficient as a laser, the Inkjet printer cost can be considerably less than its laser counterpart, which is usually enough of a reason to make the choice of buying an Inkjet photo printer.
+While ink usage is not as efficient as a laser printer toner, an Inkjet printers cost can be considerably less than its laser counterpart, which is usually enough of a reason to make the choice of buying an Inkjet photo printer.

 In terms of the ability to copy and scan, it can be a toss up in this category.
 If the printing & copying is just black and white, it may be worthwhile to go with a laser All-in-One printer.
-If color is important, the Inkjet All-in-One printer may be the better option.
+If color is necessary, the Inkjet All-in-One printer is probably a better option.